The Wall (2017 film)

 The Wall is a 2017 American war thriller film directed by Doug Liman and written by Dwain Worrell.
 The film follows two American soldiers (Aaron Taylor-Johnson and John Cena) trapped by an Iraqi sniper.
-Produced by Amazon Studios, it was released on May 12, 2017 by Roadside Attractions.
+Produced by Amazon Studios, it was released on May 12, 2017, by Roadside Attractions.
 The film received mixed reviews from critics and audiences and grossed $4.5 million against a $3 million budget.

 Plot

-At the close of the Iraq War, U.S. Army Staff Sergeant Shane Matthews, a sniper, along with his spotter, Sergeant Allen Isaac, are assigned to the 51st ODA, are sent to investigate a pipeline construction site in the desert of the country where contractors and their security detail have all fallen victim to a sniper.
+At the close of the Iraq War, U.S. Army Staff Sergeant Shane Matthews, a sniper, along with his spotter, Sergeant Allen Isaac, are sent to investigate a pipeline construction site in the Iraqi desert where contractors and their security detail have all fallen victim to a sniper.

 The pair patiently wait 22 hours on overwatch before determining that the site is clear.
-Matthews proceeds to investigate the site, but is shot by famed Iraqi sniper nicknamed “Juba."
+Matthews proceeds to investigate the site, but is shot by a famed Iraqi sniper nicknamed "Juba".
 Isaac tries to rescue the dying Matthews, but he is also wounded in the right knee and has his radio damaged and his water bottle destroyed in the process.

 Alone, Isaac takes cover behind an unsteady wall and tends to his wounds.
-The sniper has a radio tuned into the American channel, and uses it to communicate with Isaac under the pretense of being a high ranking allied soldier at another site.
+The sniper has a radio tuned into the American channel, and uses it to communicate with Isaac initially under the pretense of being a high ranking allied soldier at another site.
 The deception allows the sniper to get other useful information from Isaac.
 Throughout their various one-sided attempts at conversation, we learn that the sniper does not claim to be the mythical Juba mentioned earlier in the film, a nom de guerre for various Iraqi Insurgent snipers notorious for filming their attacks on American soldiers.